MorrisSimons/autocomplete-support-agent/README.md

 - [x] Handle thinking models (like llama) to hide the thinking process.
 - [x] Make it do a request every 500ms after the user stops typing not every time the user types. to reduce cost.
 - [ ] Give LLM tools to look in knowledge base.
+- [ ] Give it mcp access to supabase.
+- [ ] Make a clean rewrite of the code so the autocomplete can be used in other streamlit projects.
 - [ ] Make this Readme.md better.